An Explainable Deep-learning Model of Proton Auroras on Mars: Methods

 \section{Methods}

-We build an ANN model for the Ly-${\rm \alpha}$ intensity altitude profiles observed by MAVEN/IUVS in each periapsis limb scan using MAVEN/SWIA in-situ observations of proton energies, velocity, temperature and magnetic fields, modelled crustal magnetic fields and MAVEN/IUVS observations of co2uvd altitude profiles as well as SZA, ${\rm L_s}$, latitude, longitude and local time for each limb scan (see Table~\ref{tab:features}).
-The ANN architecture is shown in Figure~\ref{fig:NN}.
+We build an ANN model for the Ly-${\rm \alpha}$ intensity altitude profiles (between 100 -- 200~km) observed by MAVEN/IUVS in each periapsis limb scan using MAVEN/SWIA in-situ observations of proton energy, density, velocity, temperature, and magnetic fields, modeled crustal magnetic fields, and MAVEN/IUVS observations of co2uvd altitude profiles as well as SZA, ${\rm L_s}$, latitude, longitude, and local time for each limb scan (see Table~\ref{tab:features}).